C. F. Martin & Company: Founding

-Christian Frederick Martin was born in 1796 in Markneukirchen, a small town in Germany historically famous for building musical instruments.
-He came from a long line of cabinet makers and woodworkers.
-His father, Johann Georg Martin, also built guitars.
-By the age of 15, according to the book Martin Guitars: A History by Mike Longworth, C. F. Martin was an apprentice to Johann Georg Stauffer, a well-known guitar maker in Vienna, Austria.
-Martin returned to his hometown after completing training and opened his own guitar-making shop, and soon became embroiled in a controversy between two guilds.
+Christian Frederick Martin was born in 1796 in Markneukirchen, Saxony, a historic center of musical instrument manufacturing.
+He came from a long line of cabinet makers and woodworkers; his father, Johann Georg Martin, also built guitars.
+By the age of fifteen, C. F. Martin was an apprentice to Johann Georg Stauffer, a well-known guitar maker in Vienna.
+Martin returned to his hometown after completing training and opened his own guitar-making shop.

 In the early 1800s, European craftsmen still operated under the guild system.
-The guitar was a relatively new instrument, and most guitar makers were members of the Cabinet Makers' Guild.
-The Violin Makers' Guild claimed exclusive rights to manufacture musical instruments.
-In 1806 and two subsequent occasions, the Violin Makers' Guild filed appeals to prevent cabinet makers from producing guitars.
+The guitar was a relatively new instrument, and most guitar makers were members of the Cabinet Makers' Guild, but the Violin Makers' Guild claimed exclusive rights to manufacture musical instruments.
+In 1806 and on two subsequent occasions, the Violin Makers' Guild filed appeals to prevent cabinet makers from producing guitars.
 Johann Martin is mentioned in a surviving submission in 1832.
-Although the cabinetmakers successfully defended their right to build guitars, C. F. Martin believed that the guild system was too restrictive and moved to New York City in 1833.
+Although the cabinet makers successfully defended their right to build guitars, C. F. Martin believed that the guild system was too restrictive and moved to New York City in 1833.
+Five years later, he moved the company to Nazareth, Pennsylvania, where it has remained since.

-19th century

-Five years later, in 1838, he moved the company to Nazareth, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania, where it has since been headquartered.

 The company is generally credited with developing the X bracing system during the 1850s, although C. F. Martin did not apply for a patent on it.
-During the 1850s, X bracing was used by several makers, all of whom were German immigrants who knew each other.
-According to historian Philip Gura, there is no evidence that C. F. Martin invented the system, but the company was the first to use X bracing on a large scale.
+During the 1850s, X bracing was used by several makers, all of whom were German American immigrants who knew each other.
+According to historian Philip Gura, there is no evidence that C. F. Martin invented the system, but the company was the first to use it on a large scale.

 Beginning in the 1860s, fan bracing became standard in Europe.
-Martin and other American builders including Washburn and others since forgotten (Schmidt & Maul, Stumcke, Tilton) used X-bracing instead.
-While some consider the sound of X-bracing less delicate sounding in guitars strung with gut strings, this bracing method helped prepare the American guitar for steel strings, which emerged in the first quarter of the 20th century.
-Martin's tinkering did not stop at X-bracing.
-From his cabinet-making heritage, he carried over the dovetail joint to connect the neck of the guitar to its body.
-Some feel that this new technique contributed to the propagation of tone transmission from the guitar neck into the body.
+Martin and other American builders including Washburn continued to use X-bracing instead.
+While some consider X-braced guitars less delicate sounding when strung with gut strings, this bracing method helped prepare the American guitar for steel strings, which emerged in the first quarter of the 20th century.
+From his cabinet making heritage, Martin carried over the dovetail joint to connect the neck of the guitar to its body.
+Some feel that this new technique contributed to the propagation of resonance from the guitar neck into the body.
+By 1921, Martin had focused production towards steel-string guitars in response to popular demand for louder instruments.

-The growing popularity of the guitar in the early 1900s led to a demand for louder and more percussive guitars.
-In response, many companies began to use metal strings instead of the traditional catgut.
-These became known as steel-string guitars.
-By 1921, Martin had focused production towards steel-string guitars.